projectcontour/contour/site/content/docs/v1.18.1/github.md

 ## Milestones

-Contour attempts to ship on a monthly-ish, generally every four to six weeks, basis.
+Contour attempts to ship on a quarterly basis.
 These releases are tracked with a milestone.
 The _current_ release is the milestone with the closest delivery date.